anoopsarkar/decipherment-class/assets/notes/korean-shopping.md

 ## Korean shopping list <span class="text-muted">by Anoop Sarkar</span>

-The Korean script is called [Han-gul](http://en.wikipedia.org/wiki/Hangul) (한글).
+The Korean script is called [Han-geul](http://en.wikipedia.org/wiki/Hangul) (한글).
+We will be using an ad-hoc method to represent Korean pronunciations, mostly trying to use the mapping to English sounds wherever possible and using special symbols like `eu` where this is not possible[^eu].

+[^eu]: For instance the vowel `eu` is a [close back unrounded vowel]("http://en.wikipedia.org/wiki/Close_back_unrounded_vowel") represented by the symbol ɯ in [IPA]("http://en.wikipedia.org/wiki/International_Phonetic_Alphabet").

-Su-jin (수진) has written down a shopping list for Emily, but Su-jin decides to test Emily's command of the script by giving her the pronunciations but not the Hangul equivalents which Su-jin has provided to Emily as an unordered list:
+Su-jin (수진) has written down a shopping list for Emily, but Su-jin decides to test Emily's command of Han-geul by giving her the pronunciations but not the Han-geul equivalents which Su-jin has provided to Emily as an unordered list:
 소주,
 밥,